historical-record-linking/matching-codes/README.md

 ## Contact
-If you have any issues or feedback on these codes, you can raise an issue or directly contact us: ranabr@stanford.edu (Ran Abramitzky),  lboustan@princeton.edu (Leah Boustan), kaeriksson@ucdavis.edu (Katherine Eriksson).
+If you have any issues or feedback on these codes, you can create an issue or directly contact us: ranabr@stanford.edu (Ran Abramitzky),  lboustan@princeton.edu (Leah Boustan), kaeriksson@ucdavis.edu (Katherine Eriksson).

 Last Updated: April 23, 2020